 No Right Reserved (CC0): This license enables scientists, educators, artists and other creators and owners of copyright- or database-protected content to waive those interests in their works and thereby place them as completely as possible in the public domain, so that others may freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.

+Typically the license scheme of an open dataset is distributed as a written text on the website describing the license scheme of the dataset.
+For example, a written text can be “This open dataset is released under CC BY-ND”.
+The user of the dataset downloads it and acknowledges the use of the dataset through adding the same text in their website or annotating the same license scheme to the dataset.

 At the moment, oneM2M has Access Control Policy (ACP) to control the access of oneM2M data.
 However, ACP only checks the access right of a target resource.
 There is no way to check the license of data and control data usage based on the given license.
 For oneM2M to support an LoD application to discover open IoT data under a specific license, it is necessary to add information about data license to data stored in oneM2M systems.

 With such additional information, it is possible to support the following use cases in oneM2M: